You may or may not have heard the term ‘buyer beware’ before, but do you know what it means?

 What does the vendor need to tell me?

 If you’re the purchaser of a residential real estate, it’s your responsibility to carry out independent due diligence.
-However, there are a handful of certificates that must be shown during the contract for sale process.
+However, there are a handful of certificates that may be shown during the contract for sale process.

 Those documents include the following: